Heat Pump System Grant

 Before you apply

-Before you apply for a heat pump system grant, you must select an independent, SEAI Registered Technical Advisor.
-They will carry out a technical assessment of your home, and will advise you on what steps you need to take to make your home heat pump ready.
+• Use an SEAI registered Technical Advisor.
+They will carry out a Technical Assessment of your home and will advise you on what steps you need to take to make your home heat pump ready.

 Grant for technical assessment